FahadAbdulQayyum/uv/readme.md

 - New Screen open after that of chainlit.

 ## Options to follow (For Knowledge Purpose)
-- You can create an env inside a project for separating each environment for standard practicing and avoiding redundant usage of same packages.
+- You can create an env inside a project for separating each environment for standard practicing and avoiding redundant usage of same packages by using.
+- For checking the list of env, use `uv env` command.